-Wood Canada Ltd. (Wood), together with Endeavour Silver Corp.
+Qualified persons from Wood Canada Ltd. (Wood), WSP Group, Inc., KH Mining LLC, together with a qualified person from Endeavour Silver Corp.
 (Endeavour Silver), prepared the Technical Report (Report) summarizing the results of a feasibility study (FS) on the Terronera Silver-Gold Project (Terronera Project).
+The Company requested the British Columbia Securities Commission ("BCSC") to conduct a pre-filing review of the 2021 Terronera Technical Report, among others.
+As a result of comments received from the BCSC, the Company anticipates filing an amended technical report.
+The comments include questions as to the qualifications of one of seven qualified persons who prepared the 2021 Terronera Technical Report, and certain minor matters.
+None of the comments concern the actual mineral resource or mineral reserve estimates on the Terronera Project.
 The Terronera Project is located 50 km northeast of Puerto Vallarta in Jalisco State, Mexico.